andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

     --------------------------------------------------------------------------------

 as you can notice, you can now access further information regarding the model, such as numerical configuration of the grid.
-These parameters will be discussed in the :ref:`jet_numerical_guide' section
+These numerical parameters will be discussed in the :ref:`jet_numerical_guide' section

 If you want to use a cosmology model different from the default one please read the :ref:`cosmology` section.